Revanth221/dt_done/README.md

 # DT_Backend

-This repo contains multiple tasks as part of DT assessment.
+This repo contains multiple tasks as part of DT backend assessment.

 ## Tasks